pschaeflein/BlogArticles/April 1 Troubleshooting Guide/article.md

 # Top 10 Troubleshooting Tips for Computer Professionals

 Murphy's famous law is understated when it comes to computers.
 All of us in technical roles have experienced the misery and frustration that comes when the system flatlines and we have to find a cure.
 This article is a top 10 list of widely-used practices for diagnosing and addressing computer maladies.

-NOTE: For best results, please read all the way to the end of this article!
+NOTE: For best results, please read all the way to the end!

 <style>
 td { vertical-align: top; }